seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 The well-appointed king at Hampton pier
 Embark his royalty; and his brave fleet
 With silken streamers the young Phoebus fanning:
-Play with your fancies, and in them behold
-Upon the hempen tackle ship-boys climbing;
-Hear the shrill whistle which doth order give
-To sounds confused; behold the threaden sails,
-Borne with the invisible and creeping wind,
-Draw the huge bottoms through the furrow'd sea,
-Breasting the lofty surge: O, do but think
-You stand upon the ravage and behold
-A city on the inconstant billows dancing;
-For so appears this fleet majestical,
-Holding due course to Harfleur.
-Follow, follow:
 Grapple your minds to sternage of this navy,
 And leave your England, as dead midnight still,
 Guarded with grandsires, babies and old women,